kaykermit/accept-payments-intent/README.md

 **3. Run a webhook locally:**

-If you want to test the `using-webhooks` integration with a local webhook on your machine, you can use the Stripe CLI to easily spin one up.
+If you want to test the integration with a local webhook on your machine, you can use the Stripe CLI to easily spin one up.

 First [install the CLI](https://stripe.com/docs/stripe-cli) and [link your Stripe account](https://stripe.com/docs/stripe-cli#link-account).